Predator 2: Novelization

-A novelization of the film written by Simon Hawke was released on December 1, 1990, by the publishing company Jove.
-The novelization provided a small amount of information regarding the fate of "Dutch" from the first film.
+A novelization written by Simon Hawke was released on December 1, 1990, by the publishing company Jove.
+It briefly covers the fate of Dutch from the first film.
 Keyes recalls memories of speaking with the battered Major while infirmed in a hospital, suffering from radiation sickness.
-"Dutch" is said to have escaped from the hospital, never to be seen again.
-Furthermore, the novel tells a great deal of the story from the Predator's point of view, such as its humiliation of having its mask removed by Harrigan and its reasoning for not killing Cantrell due to its discovery of her pregnancy.
+Dutch is said to have escaped from the hospital, never to be seen again.
+It tells a great deal of the story from the Predator's point of view, such as its humiliation of having its mask removed by Harrigan and its reasoning for not killing Cantrell due to its discovery of her pregnancy.

 Video games

-The film was adapted twice as a video game; the first for computer in 1990 and the second for Sega Genesis in 1992.
+The film was adapted as two video games: the first for computer in 1990 and the second for Sega Genesis in 1992.